 Plant names in the text should include authorship or clearly state the botanical nomenclature being followed.

-In July 2011, the International Code of Botanical Nomenclature was revised and became the International Code of Nomenclature for algae, fungi, and plants (Melbourne Code) (Regnum Vegetabile 154.
+In July 2011, the International Code of Botanical Nomenclature was revised and became the International Code of Nomenclature for algae, fungi, and plants (Shenzhen Code) (Regnum Vegetabile 154.
 A.R.G.
 Gantner Verlag KG.
 ISBN 978-3-87429-425-6).
 Under the new guidelines, descriptions for new taxa are no longer required to be in Latin (Chapter V, Section 2, Article 39.2).

 Authors should provide a full description and diagnosis for each new taxon in either Latin or English.
 A Spanish version may follow the Latin/English diagnosis if submitting a Spanish-language manuscript.
 Write plant descriptions as incomplete sentences with phrases separated by semicolons.